peterheard01/logic-room/_posts/powering-the-cross-platform-economy-with-javascript/2017-06-21-powering-the-cross-platform-economy-with-javascript.md

 Another example is React Native.
 This framework allows JavaScript to power IOS, Android and now even Windows Phones.
 We can begin to see a pattern emerge.
 We can re-use JavaScript from our NodeJS server and extract common business problems into our mobile apps: powerful stuff!

 At Logic Room we use JavaScript and here is an architecture from a project which highlights how it can be used to take a write-once deploy everywhere, re-usable and modular code approach to software delivery in a distributed software system.
+The re-usable code is packaged up using the Node.js 'npm' module system (this is how you share code with JavaScript).

 ![JavaScript cross platform architecture example](images/3_image.png "JavaScript cross platform architecture example")